bjazmoore/LB-GoFish/README.md

 - **Liberty BASIC v4.5 or newer.**
 - No external libraries required.
+- It does make a call to a Win32 DLL (see note about running under Just BASIC)
 - Game currently depends on embedded graphics code for drawing cards, but no external images are used yet.

 > **Note:** You may optionally add custom card graphics.
 This would involve loading image files and adjusting the drawing code.

-**Liberty BASIC GoFish** will run in Just BASIC with a small modification.
+**Liberty BASIC GoFish** will run in **Just BASIC** with a small modification.
 There is a DLL call to remove the scrollbars on the graphics window at line 698.
 Comment out the DLL call to run in Just BASIC.

 ---